MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 If you decide to use the plugin class directly as part of your tests, the methods will be mostly no-op and methods that return data will return default values.

 Part of this is because the plugin detects if you're running on a supported plugin to determine which platform implementation of the plugin should be used.
-If it's neither Android or iOS, then it defaults to the aforementioned behaviour to reduce friction when writing tests.
+If the platform isn't supported, it will default to the aforementioned behaviour to reduce friction when writing tests.
 If this not desired then consider using mocks.

 If a platform-specific implementation of the plugin is required for your tests, a [named constructor](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/FlutterLocalNotificationsPlugin/FlutterLocalNotificationsPlugin.private.html) is available that allows you to specify the platform required e.g. a [`FakePlatform`](https://api.flutter.dev/flutter/package-platform_platform/FakePlatform-class.html).